pelayomendez/v5vj/README.md

 So... by running the test web app here: http://www.welovecode.net/demos/v5vjdemo/examples/v5basetest.html

-.. and downloading the and running the server n your computer you´ll be able to stream the canvas content, (or part of it) to many diferent devices/computers on your local network.
+.. and downloading and running the server n your computer you´ll be able to stream the canvas content, (or part of it) to many diferent devices/computers on your local network.

 Please note this is a concept test release in really alpha stage.